 Branching out to the Data Selection windows below allows the programming of inputs that are received from SEQUEL Control Stations or SYNERGY digital remote stations.
 With these accessory stations installed, you can manually override a large number of lighting groups on a twisted pair communication network.
-Setting-up a station (see page 27) is recommended over adding individual buttons.
-See Appendix 5 for station and button mapping and examples.
+Setting-up a station (see page 19) is recommended over adding individual buttons.
+See Appendix V for station and button mapping and examples.

-- 1. Current BUTTON input number is displayed, use the and + keys to cycle through existing inputs.
-Pressing this softkey will return the prompt ???? allowing the number keys to add a new input, or go to an existing one. - Pressing this softkey toggles through the available button types.
-Pressing the ENTER key will save the selection that is displayed.
-See note 1 - 3.
+- 1. Current BUTTON input number is displayed, use the - and + keys to cycle through existing inputs.
+Pressing this softkey will return the prompt "? ??? allowing the number keys to add a new input, or go to an existing - 2.
+Pressing this softkey toggles through the available button types.
+Pressing the ENTER key will save the selection that is displayed. • - 3.
 To replace the GROUP number shown, press this softkey, and enter a new group using the number keys. - 4.
-Press the TIMECLIT softkey to automatically reverse the On action of an input.
-A "hh:mm" prompt will appear requesting a time out in hours and minutes, allowing a value of 00:01 99:99 to be entered.
-See note 2
+Press the TIMEOUT softkey to automatically reverse the On action of an input.
+A "hh:mm" prompt will appear requesting a time out in hours and minutes, allowing a value of 00:01 - 99:99 to be entered.
+2 - 5.
+Press the ⋈ARN softkey to blink the lights prior to their timeout.
+An "mm" prompt will appear requesting a time in minutes, allowing a value of 01 through 99.
+This value must be less than the timeout value.
+2 - 6.
+Press the PRIORITY softkey to change the priority of this input.
+Select Low if the OFF action should be disabled by normal events such as schedules.
+See 6 on page 26 for priority details. - 7.
+Press the REMOVE softkey to remove the BUTTON that is displayed.